muratk3n/thirdwave/en/README.md

 ---

+Most celebs are even fu--ing dumber so I'd ignore them more.

+---

 3W tech disturbs 2W institutions, so pols need to take extra care to cut off this useless flow...
 Not saying ban, but ignore.
 Less people inclusion in decisions is good.
 Listen to grievance not their moronic